 This I/O function issues a subsystem initialize command to the LPA11-K. This command specifies LPA11-K laboratory I/O device addresses and other table information for the subsystem.
 It is issued only once after restarting the subsystem and before any other LPA11-K command is given.
 Physical I/O privilege is required.
-The VAX/VMS operating system defines a single function code:
+The VMS operating system defines the following function code:

-• IO\$INITIALIZE-initialize LPA11-K
+• IO\$INITIALIZE-Initialize LPA11-K

-The initialize LPA11-K function takes two device/function-dependent arguments:
+The initialize LPA11-K function takes the following device- or functiondependent arguments:

-- P1-the starting, word-aligned, virtual address of the initialize command table in the user process.
+- P1-The starting, word-aligned, virtual address of the initialize command table in the user process.
 This table is read once by the LPA11-K during the execution of the initialize command.
-See the LPA11-K Laboratory Peripheral Accelerator User's Guide for additional information. - P2-length of the initialize command buffer (always 278 bytes).
+See the LPA11-K Laboratory Peripheral Accelerator User's Guide for additional information. - P2-Length of the initialize command buffer (always 278 bytes).